stinger222/ongoings-timer/README.md

   4. Fill out the form with necessary data such as:
     - Title
     - Time and day of the week when new episodes released
-    - Ammount of watched episodes (optional) and their overall ammount
+    - Amount of watched episodes (optional) and their overall amount
-    - Thimbnail (optional) and player urls
+    - Thumbnail (optional) and player urls
   5. Press "Create" and that's it!

 ## Installation / Dev stuff